LambdaTest/documentation/docs/supported-appium-versions.md

 // Add other capabilities as needed
 ```

 **Latest Version**: We update the `latest` version for all platforms, including Android and iOS, to stay aligned with the latest stable releases of Appium.
-This ensures users always have access to the most current and reliable versions.
+This ensures users always have access to the most current and reliable versions.To use the latest version, pass `latest` in **appiumVersion** capability.

-**Default Version**: A new `default` version is supported when the user does not explicitly specify a appium version or pass capability.
+**Default Version**: A new `default` version is supported when the user does not explicitly specify a appium version or pass `default` in **appiumVersion** capability.

 :::note